By Christie Vanover | Published June 28, 2020 | Last Updated June 13, 2022

-The key to making pickles is creating a luscious brine while still saving the integrity of the cucumber, so it’s nice an crunchy.
-I accomplish this in two ways.
+The key to making pickles is creating a luscious pickling brine while still saving the integrity of the cucumber.
+This way you get a nice crisp pickle.
+I accomplish this in two ways.Â

 The first is by slicing the pickles with a crinkle slicer.
 This creates fancy ridges that provide added texture.
 The second step involves pouring the brine on the cucumbers, instead of placing the cucumbers in the pot of brine.